aronfarber/aronfarber.github.io/content/accomplishments.md

 title: Accomplishments
 ---

 There aren't many.
 I'm an underachiever and having a legacy isn't important to me.

+I don't buy into the idea of success or that humans have to achieve big things.
+What society considers to be big accomplishments are often meaningless in the long run.
+A lot less meaningful than living a happy life.

-However, I'm not above bragging a bit about what little I've managed to do so far.
+However, I'm not above bragging a bit about what little I've managed to do so far in life that has made me feel happy.

 - I once [biked](/bicycling) about 400 miles from Dobbs Ferry, New York to Montreal, Canada.
 It took a few weeks, and involved camping and carrying associated paraphernelia on my bike.